Equitable Access to Transportation

 DDOT requires every permitted scooter company to make its vehicles available to everyone under the Low-Income Customer Plan.
 These companies must offer programs that reduce barriers to accessing dockless bikes and scooters, regardless of income.
 If eligible, you can get FREE unlimited 30-minue trips.
 To sign up, contact the individual operators:

-Lime Able is an adaptive vehicle program designed for riders with unique ability needs.
+Lime Assist is an adaptive vehicle program designed for riders with unique ability needs.
 This is a great option if you are not comfortable or unable to utilize regular electric bikes or scooters; or require storage capabilities to carry vital medical equipment like a cane, braces, or oxygen equipment.
 Reserve a vehicle for up to 24 hours for FREE ($5 refundable deposit returned upon successful retrieval of device), delivered directly to a location of your choice.

-To apply, download and complete the application, or request an application by calling 202-962-2700 and select option 1; or TTY 202-962-2033; or by emailing eligibility@wmata.com.
+To apply, download and complete the application, or request an application by calling 202-962-2700 and select option 1; or TTY 202-962-2033; or by emailing [email protected].

 GET A GUARANTEED RIDE